Dinningtable/Cloud-based-IPRs-Protection-Mechanism-for-the-E-publishing-System/README.md

 * pyQt5 5.15.6
 * opencv-python 4.5.5.62

-The .ui files define the UI interface of program.
+The .ui files define the GUI interface of program.
 "Qt designer" is a good tool to edit the .ui files
 * Seller.ui
 * Cloud.ui
 * Buyer.ui